awslabs/amazon-sagemaker-workshop/Introduction/README.md

 ## Modules

-This workshop is divided into multiple modules.
-Module 1 must be completed first, followed by Module 2.
-You can complete the other modules (Modules 3 and 4) in any order.
+This workshop is divided into multiple modules. **Creating a Notebook Instance** must be completed first, followed by **Video Game Sales**.
+You can complete the other modules in any order.

-1. [**Creating a Notebook Instance**](../NotebookCreation) (Follow the link, then return here.)
+- [**Creating a Notebook Instance**](../NotebookCreation) (Follow the link, then return here.)

-2. Video Game Sales Notebook
+- Video Game Sales

-3. Distributed Training with TensorFlow Notebook
+- Distributed Training with TensorFlow

-4. Image Classification Notebook
+- Image Classification

 Be patient as you work your way through the notebook-based modules.
 After you run a cell in a notebook, it may take several seconds for the code to show results.
 For the cells that start training jobs, it may take several minutes.
 In particular, the last two modules have training jobs that may last up to 10 minutes.

 After you have completed the workshop, you can delete all of the resources that were created by following the Cleanup Guide provided with this lab guide.

-## Module 2:  Video Game Sales Notebook
+## Video Game Sales

 In this module, we'll work our way through an example Jupyter notebook that demonstrates how to use an Amazon-provided algorithm in SageMaker.
 More specifically, we'll use SageMaker's version of XGBoost, a popular and efficient open-source implementation of the gradient boosted trees algorithm.
 Gradient boosting is a supervised learning algorithm that attempts to predict a target variable by combining the estimates of a set of simpler, weaker models.
 XGBoost has done remarkably well in machine learning competitions because it robustly handles a wide variety of data types, relationships, and distributions.
 It often is a useful, go-to algorithm in working with structured data, such as data that might be found in relational databases and flat files.